ColemanIan/Autoregressive-Transformer-based-TTS/README.md

 ---

 ## Scheduled Sampling
-- The training loop uses a **teacher-forcing ratio** that decays from a higher value (0.9) to a lower value (0.1) across epochs.
+- The training loop uses a **teacher-forcing ratio** that decays from a higher value (0.9) to a lower value (0.1) across epochs with a uniform distribution.
+- The "predicted" spectrogram is a blend of the true autoregressive prediction and ground truth spectrogram frames.
+The idea is that the mode learns to recover from its own bad predictions.
+This works if teacher forcing successfully encourages some basic structure to be predicted.
-- At time step *t*, with probability `(1 - ratio)`, the previous **model prediction** is fed to the decoder; otherwise the **ground-truth** frame is used. **LINGO:** one column in the spectrogram = one frame.
+**LINGO:** one column in the spectrogram = one frame.
 The scheduled sampling is a mix of true frames and predicted frames.
-- This gradually exposes the model to its own mistakes during training, reducing the teacher-forcing/inference gap.

 ---